StAwN74/ckSurf-1.18kd-Release/README.md

   Taking no credit except the fixing part of a good ol' car, see below:
   - Replays related crashs fixed.
   - Player & admin commands related issues fixed.
 Some rcon commands (client 0) were fuzzy.
-  - Weapons and bots management reviewed to avoid errors & map crashs
+  - Weapons and bots management reviewed to avoid errors & maps crashs.
-  - Hooks/events updated, plugin now supports any kind of map
+  - Hooks/events updated, plugin now supports any kind of map.
-  - Timer handles and client indexes fixed
+  - Timer handles and client indexes fixed.

-Note: Now you have estimated start speed, a fixed goto command by Headline (see changelog), and a slower hud timer.
+Note: Now you have colored estimated start speed, a fixed goto command by Headline (see changelog), and a slower hud timer.
       I've noticed lighter server weight with this 0.2 secs timer (don't worry for your run, that only makes the server smoother.)
       sm_clear console warning when starting a run is normal and harmless, it's a fix for a checkpoint plugin I needed.